 not is a black hole

 The not(P) predicate tries to solve the query P: it fails if P succeeds, and succeeds if P fails.
-In any case no trace is left of the computation for P. E.g. not(X = 1, 2 < 1) suceeds, but the assignment for X is undone.
+In any case no trace is left of the computation for P. E.g. not(X = 1, 2 < 1) succeeds, but the assignment for X is undone.
 See also the section about the foundations of λProlog.

 Facts and conditional rules